uamakernyc/grading-policy/grading-policy/scale-of-marks-awarded.md

 This mark is used in egregious situations, when students have been given reasonable chances to make up missed work and their absences are so chronic that only a failing mark is appropriate.
 Classroom teachers may award this grade in consultation with the Admin team where both the following conditions are met:

 * The student has not completed any graded coursework
-* The students attendance rate, as measured by their Kinvolved record for the class, is 60% or less
+* The students course attendance rate is 60% or less

 ### Course Waived (NW)

 Used to waive incomplete gym credit requirements where the student has completed all other graduation requirements.
 Equivalent to a Pass.

-### Long-term absentism and Home and Hospistal Instruction
+### Long-term absenteeism and Home and Hospital Instruction

 Where possible, instead of giving failing grades, long-term absentees (LTA) shall be discharged appropriately.
 Similarly, students who are on home and hospital instruction shall not receive `NS` marks.